metrue/discussing/README.md

 # Discussing

-**Effortlessly integrate discussions from V2EX, Reddit, and Hacker News into your React applications with zero configuration.**
+Effortlessly integrate discussions from Hacker News, Reddit, and V2EX into your React applications with zero configuration.

-> Test change to verify CI automation works properly.

 ## Installation